jbkc85/moodle-kubernetes-tutorial/README.md

 ### Deployment

+**File: m8s/postgres/deployment.yaml**

 The deployment of Postgres in Kubernetes requires a few pieces to operate as we want it to.
 Though they all are organized in the same YAML file, I will show each one in detail here.

-$ cat moodlenetes/postgres/deployment.yaml

 First, we have our a service.
 The service allows for communication to the pods under the ``selector`` metadata.
 To learn more about services in Kubernetes, simply [read the docs for services](https://kubernetes.io/docs/user-guide/services/).